-The CRP also helps providers and suppliers across the delivery system coordinate care between hospitals and nonhospital settings; and builds on efforts already underway in the state of Maryland to reduce potentially avoidable hospital readmissions and other potentially avoidable utilization.
+The CRP also helped providers and suppliers across the delivery system coordinate care between hospitals and nonhospital settings; and built on efforts already underway in the state of Maryland to reduce potentially avoidable hospital readmissions and other potentially avoidable utilization.

-For the first performance period, the State proposed and CMS approved the following two CRP Tracks in which hospitals may choose to participate:
+For the first performance period, the State proposed and CMS approved the following two CRP Tracks in which hospitals could choose to participate:

-- The Hospital Care Improvement Program (HCIP), which allows hospitals to partner with hospital-based specialists to improve care coordination during and after a hospital admission; and
+- The Hospital Care Improvement Program (HCIP), which allowed hospitals to partner with hospital-based specialists to improve care coordination during and after a hospital admission; and

-- The Chronic Care Improvement Program (CCIP), which allows hospitals to partner with primary care physicians and other community-based providers to improve care coordination and care management outside of the hospital.
+- The Chronic Care Improvement Program (CCIP), which allowed hospitals to partner with primary care physicians and other community-based providers to improve care coordination and care management outside of the hospital.